 The DIS classes offer an exciting dimension: the integration of classroom teaching with field studies in and around Copenhagen.
-Most of the DIS courses have several field study events during the semester to add depth and perspective to the classroom teaching.
+Most of the DIS courses have several field study events during the semester to add depth and perspective to classroom teaching.

 In addition, each of the academic programs includes a 3-day course-related study tour (usually Denmark-Sweden-Germany) and a 1-week study tour to various locations in Europe.
 The field visits and study tours are conducted by DIS faculty and staff and form an intense, combination of academic exploration, socializing and fun.
 The field visits and the study tour for your academic program are included in the cost of the program.
 DIS offers other, optional study tours and adventure trips to several other countries, for an additional fee to be paid by the student.

 As with many SLU Off-Campus Programs, students are required to live with homestay families.
 Living with a Danish family and taking part in its daily routines and conversations provides students with a unique and valuable insight into Danish culture that they could not otherwise attain.
 It is the most popular housing option at DIS and ranks highest in student satisfaction.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the student's participation in the program.
 This includes program-specific session(s) in which the students will learn more about the program, local culture, academic expectations, and other important information.
 There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.

-On site: During the first week in Copenhagen students will participate in a three day arrival workshop.
+On-site: During the first week in Copenhagen students will participate in a four-day arrival workshop.
 Students will be introduced to DIS, to Copenhagen, to Denmark and to all the facets of being an international student.
-Also, students are given some initial Danish instruction to help them get around during the first few days and to prepare them for the regular Danish language course they will take during the academic semester.
+DIS staff will guide students in obtaining transportation passes and the Danish Residence permit, teach students how to navigate the city and will provide an activity fair with over 40 organizations.